Practical projects for building skills in software, data, and ML.

 Although you can use any tools you'd like, I'm going to suggest some that I think may make these projects easier.

 I suggest using Python as your programming language, especially if you're not an experienced developer.
 Python is a popular language for data and ML work, and the ecosystem makes it easy to get started.
-I would only suggest a different language for the "products" project.
+This is less relevant for the "products" project, where you can feel free to use whichever language you're most comfortable in.
 If you need to build a service in Python, I suggest FastAPI or Flask, because they're simple but powerful.

 If you need to containerise something, use Docker for the build instructions and Docker Compose for service deployment.
 Although you can use Kubernetes, it's more complex and not necessary for a small project.